-- 1. During business hours (8 a.m.
-4:30 p.m.), Agency PCard Coordinators may submit requests by email, Pcard@iowa.gov, or phone, 515-321-5284. - 2.
-If an authorized PCard/Travel Card Change Request Form cannot be submitted at the time of request due to the nature of the emergency situation, it must be provided for after the fact.
+1. During business hours (7:30 a.m.-4:30 p.m.)
+Agency PCard Coordinators may submit requests by email, pcard@iowa.gov or phone, 515-321-5284.

+2. If an authorized PCard/Travel Card Change Request Form cannot be submitted at the time of request due to the nature of the emergency situation, it must be provided for after the fact as soon as possible.